East and West

 St. Athanasius, On the Incarnation

-Understanding this divergence isn't about scoring points for one side or the other.
-It's about getting genuinely clear on what the Eastern tradition is offering — because until you see how it differs from the Western frameworks most of us absorbed by default, you can't quite see what it is.
+Understanding that difference isn't about scoring points for one tradition over the other.
+It's about seeing clearly what the Eastern tradition is actually offering — because until you know what it differs from, you can't quite see what it is.

 The Western Question

-The dominant strain of Western Christianity — shaped above all by Augustine in the fifth century and then by Anselm and Aquinas in the medieval period — tends to understand the human problem in legal and moral terms.
+The dominant strain of Western Christianity — shaped primarily by Augustine in the fifth century, then by Anselm and Aquinas in the medieval period — tends to understand the human problem in legal and moral terms.
 We are guilty.
 We have transgressed.
 We are under judgment.
-The relationship between humanity and God is something like the relationship between a debtor and a creditor, or between a criminal and a judge.
+The relationship between humanity and God resembles, in this framework, the relationship between a defendant and a judge.

-In this framework, salvation is primarily about the resolution of a legal problem.
+Salvation is primarily the resolution of a legal problem.
 The debt must be paid.
 The penalty must be satisfied.
-Whether the mechanism is Anselm's substitutionary atonement, Calvin's penal substitution, or the Catholic system of merit and penance, the central question is: how does the guilty party get their account squared?
+Whether through substitutionary atonement, penal substitution, or the Catholic system of merit and penance, the central question is: how does the guilty party's account get squared?

 This is not nothing.
-The experience of guilt and the need for forgiveness are real dimensions of human spiritual life.
-But as the primary framework for understanding what Christianity is, it has significant limitations — and it shapes the spiritual life that flows from it.
+The experience of guilt and the need for forgiveness are real dimensions of human life.
+But as the primary framework, it has real limitations — and it shapes the spiritual life that flows from it.
 If the problem is guilt, the solution is forgiveness.
-If the solution is forgiveness, the goal is to be forgiven.
-And if the goal is to be forgiven, then the spiritual life is largely about securing and maintaining that forgiveness: believing the right things, performing the right acts, confessing transgressions, and hoping for a favorable verdict at the end.
+If the goal is forgiveness, then the spiritual life is largely about securing and maintaining that forgiveness: believing the right things, doing the right things, confessing failures, waiting for the verdict.

 The Eastern Question